Abingdon

 Retail in Abingdon

-There are great places to visit near Abingdon including some great ancient sites, cities and shopping centres.
+There are great places to visit near Abingdon including some great ancient sites, cities, shopping centres, towns and historic buildings.

-Ancient Sites to visit near Abingdon include The Rollright Stones, The King Stone, The Whispering Knights, and The Kings Men.
+There are a several good ancient sites in the Abingdon area like The Rollright Stones, The King Stone, The Whispering Knights, and The Kings Men.

 Places near Abingdon feature a number of interesting shopping centres including Westgate Oxford.